texastribune/donation-builder/README.md

     bundle install

 ## Development

+If you've never worked with Middleman before, you can check out the docs [here](https://middlemanapp.com/basics/install/).

 Middleman is configured to live reload the project in the browser as changes are made to files.
 To start up the Middleman server, run: